AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

     * The total loss is a combination of two metrics:
         * **Total Loss = MSE Loss + Negative Pearson Correlation**

-    > **Note on Inconsistency**: Your original description included "KL Loss".
-KL Divergence loss is a component specific to Variational Autoencoders (VAEs) used to regularize the latent space distribution.
-Since this pipeline uses a standard FNN, which is not a generative model and does not produce a latent distribution (`mu`, `log_var`), the KL Loss is not applicable and has been omitted from this description.

 5.  **Ensembling and Prediction**
     * The model is trained using a 5-fold cross-validation strategy.
     * For the final test set prediction: